semanticdata/firefox-extract-links/README.md

 - Total links count shown next to the popup title.
 - Differentiate external links with `↗`.

+## 🐛 Bugs

+- The list comes back empty if you exit the popup and click back again.
+The current workaround is to reload the page.

 ## 💡 Ideas

 - Filter links by domain